pawanit17/ds_and_algo_interview_prep/README.md

   - Invert X - 654321 987
   - Invert the entire thing - 789123456

-## Find the number that is occurring odd number of times
+## All elements in an array repeat even number of times, except one that repeats odd number of times.
+Find the number that is occurring odd number of times.
 - XOR all the elements.
 The one that remains is the element that occurred odd number of times.
 - Time Complexity O(N)
 - Space Complexity O(1)